NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Dashboard.md

 [![GDC Submission Dashboard Page](images/GDC_Submission_Dashboard.png)](images/GDC_Submission_Dashboard.png "Click to see the full image.")

-The dashboard contains various visual elements to guide the user through all stages of submission, from viewing the Data Dictionary to in support of data upload and validation to releasing a project.
+The dashboard contains various visual elements to guide the user through all stages of submission, from viewing the [Data Dictionary](https://gdc-docs.nci.nih.gov/Data_Dictionary/) in support of data upload and validation to releasing a project.

 To better understand the data displayed on the dashboard and the available actions, please refer to the [Submission Workflow](Submission_Workflow.md).